-The Board of Directors ("Board") is pleased to present this Sustainability Statement ("Statement") which sets out what the Board considers as material sustainability risks and opportunities (collectively known as "Material Sustainability Matters or "MSMs") that impact the way the Group operates as well as how such MSMs are managed to achieve our strategic objectives.
-As one of the leading manufacturers of flexible plastic packaging products in Malaysia, we carried out our sustainability efforts to ensure we continue to innovate and produce niche products for sustainable growth in the long term.
+The Board of Directors ("Board") is pleased to present this Sustainability Statement ("Statement") which narrates our sustainability efforts for the financial year ended 31 December 2020.
+This Statement sets out what the Board considers as material sustainability risks and opportunities, focuses on economic, environmental and social implications (collectively known as "Material Sustainability Matters" or "MSMs") that the Group is exposed to, and arising from the Group's business operations.
+This Statement also provides contexts as to how such MSMs are managed to achieve our strategic objectives and ensuring our business is carried out in a sustainable and responsible manner.